 1 unit —

-This course explores links between the biosphere, geosphere, atmosphere, and hydrosphere across many different scales, from the microorganism to the globe.
-The primary focus will be on the cycling of biologically important elements in natural and managed ecosystems with an emphasis on how these cycles will change under increased human influence.
-Students will gain hands-on research experience using analytical techniques in the field and the laboratory, and they will share their results in a formal scientific paper and presentation.
+This course explores how the biosphere interacts with the atmosphere, the hydrosphere, and the lithosphere in natural and managed (agricultural) systems.
+The primary focus will be on 1) vegetation-climate interactions and 2) vegetation-soil interactions including the cycling of biologically important elements.
+Students will gain hands-on research experience using analytical techniques in the field and the laboratory.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.
 (Not offered 2013-14).

 431 Air: Atmospheric Physics and Chemistry